rust-lang/rust/text/0000-epochs.md

 ### Epoch previews

-To make this work, we need one additional concept: epoch *previews*, denoted in the figure as green, italic compiler releases.
+To provide the clarity discussed above, and to allow us to stabilize improvements as they're ready, we'll introduce one more concept: epoch *previews*, denoted in the figure as green, italic compiler releases.

 The problem is that for changes that rely on a new epoch, such as introducing a new keyword, we cannot stabilize them within the existing epoch as-is; that would be a breaking change.
 On the other hand, we *want* to stabilize them as they become ready, rather than tying all of the stabilizations to a high-stakes epoch release.
+And finally, we want to bundle them all together under a new moniker.

-We thread the needle by providing an *epoch preview* at some point prior to the new epoch being shipped: `epoch = "2018-preview"`.
-This preview includes *all* of the hard errors that will be introduced in the new epoch, but not yet all of the stabilizations.
+We thread the needle by providing an *epoch preview* at some point prior to the new epoch being shipped: `epoch = "2015-next"`.
+This preview includes *all* of the hard errors that will be introduced in the next epoch, but not yet all of the stabilizations.
 It is usable from the stable channel.

 There are a few reasons to provide such a preview: